 When you first started vaping, it probably wasn’t a big part of your life.
 But over time, you’ve built up patterns and routines around vaping.
 When you quit vaping, it may seem like reminders of vaping are all around you.
 These reminders can make it hard to stay vape-free.

 You may not be able to avoid all the things that remind you of vaping—especially if you vape during many different activities or frequently throughout the day.
 But knowing your triggers and having a plan will help you quit vaping for good.
+Create a quit plan to help you identify your triggers and choose strategies to stay in control as you quit vaping.
 Here are some common triggers and strategies for how to deal with them.

 Social situations or events— even scrolling through social media—can trigger the desire to vape.
 For example, you may crave your vape when you: